On this page

 You cannot claim Winter Fuel Payments if you have been in hospital for more than 52 weeks.

-Crisis loans will not be given if you are in hospital unless you are due to be discharged within the next two weeks.
+You cannot apply for Discretionary Support if you are in hospital unless you are due to be discharged within the next two weeks.

 State Retirement Pension